 Day students who choose to drive may do so.
 However, parking is limited on Tulane’s campus, and as a result, it can be difficult.
 See our Pre-Arrival page for more information about obtaining a Tulane parking permit.

-If you anticipate carpooling with other students, please notify us prior to arrival and be sure that all drivers are on your pick-up authorization list with proper identification.
+If you anticipate carpooling with other students, please ensure that all drivers are on the pick-up authorization list you completed in Campdoc with proper identification.

 Founded in 1834, Tulane University has the academic traditions and background in the scientific fields, humanities, and the arts to ensure the excellence of its programs.
 Dedicated staff and faculty, ties to the local community, and hands-on learning come together to provide a transformative educational experience for Pre-College students.